Nuclear kinetic density from ab initio theory: Conclusions

 \section{Conclusions}

-The purpose of this work was to provide \textit{ab initio} predictions for the kinetic density, a fundamental input of energy functionals in DFT, such that comparisons can then be produced for both the many-body methods and the COM removal techniques.
-We used the approach of Ref.~\cite{PhysRevC.97.034619} to construct both COM contaminated and translationally invariant nonlocal one-body densities.
+Motivated by the recent efforts to connect DFT and \textit{ab initio} approaches to the nuclear many-body problem, the purpose of this work was to provide \textit{ab initio} predictions for the nuclear kinetic density, a fundamental input of energy density functionals in DFT, such that comparisons can then be produced for both the many-body methods and the COM removal techniques.
+We used the approach of Ref.~\cite{gennari2018microscopic} to construct both COM contaminated and translationally invariant nonlocal one-body densities.
 The kinetic densities were then computed following the procedure outlined in Sec.~\ref{sec_kineticdensity}, which provided an analytic expression in terms of the one-body density matrix elements that was then evaluated numerically.
-The nuclear density and kinetic density results were obtained using the SRG-evolved NN-N\textsuperscript{4}LO(500)+3Nlnl chiral interaction~\cite{PhysRevC.97.034619, Navratil2007}.
+The nuclear density and kinetic density results were obtained using the SRG-evolved NN-N\textsuperscript{4}LO(500)+3Nlnl chiral interaction~\cite{gennari2018microscopic, entem2017high, navratil2007local}.

 The calculation of the one-body density matrix elements and nonlocal densities requires the knowledge of the many-body nuclear wave functions, which in this work were computed from the {\it ab initio} NCSM approach.
-In Sec.~\ref{subsec_nlocdensres}, we showed results with and without the ground state COM contamination for the densities of $^{4,6,8}$He, $^{12}$C, and $^{16}$O, obtained from the NCSM wave functions.
-As observed in the Sec.~\ref{subsec_kdensres}, the COM removal process produces non-negligible structure changes in both the nonlocal densities and, further, in the kinetic densities.
-In Sec.~\ref{subsec_compDFT}, we performed a comparison of the \textit{trinv} kinetic density to a basic COM removal technique used in DFT.
-While the COM treatment provided good agreement for the mean value intrinsic kinetic energy of the nuclei, the DFT kinetic density was shown to be structurally different from the \textit{ab initio} calculations.
+In Sec.~\ref{subsec_nlocdensres}, we showed results with and without the ground state COM contamination for the densities of $^{4,8}$He and $^{16}$O, obtained from the NCSM wave functions.
+As observed in the Sec.~\ref{subsec_kdensres}, the COM removal process produces non-negligible structure changes in both the nonlocal densities and, further, in the kinetic densities of $^{4,6,8}$He, $^{12}$C and $^{16}$O. In Sec.~\ref{subsec_compDFT}, we performed a comparison of the \textit{trinv} kinetic density to a basic COM removal technique used in DFT~\cite{dobaczewski2003nuclear,bender2003self,bender2000consequences}.
+While the COM treatment provided good agreement for the mean value intrinsic kinetic energy of the nuclei, the DFT kinetic density was shown to be structurally different from the \textit{ab initio} calculations, forcing long-range behavior closer to and short-range behavior further from the NCSM result.
+Comparisons such as this provide insight into refining energy density functionals, perhaps providing fine structure corrections to ground state observables in DFT.
+It should be noted that given the latest DFT developments, e.g., in Ref.~\cite{microscopicEDF2018}, where it is attempted to derive the energy density functionals from chiral forces, a direct comparison to our calculations will be possible as exactly the same chiral forces can be used as input in both types of calculations.

 In conclusion, the development of a general nonlocal density allows for the calculation of fundamental quantities taken as input in theories such as DFT.
 This provides the communities with a means to better gauge the differences in many-body techniques and procedures for COM removal.
 Although the COM removal effect is reduced in larger $A$-nucleon systems, it is still non-negligible and can motivate the need to include a procedural technique for removing the COM or motivate a check against the existing techniques of COM removal.